jonnonz1/nz-statute-book/acts/public/2012/sale-and-supply-of-alcohol-act-2012.md

   (e) an application for a special licence under section 137:
   (f) an appeal against a decision of a licensing committee to the licensing authority under section 154.
 (2) With the leave of the chairperson of the licensing committee or the licensing authority (as the case may be), any of the following persons may appear and be heard, whether personally or by counsel, in any proceedings stated in subsection (1):
-  (a) a member of the fire service authorised to undertake fire safety inspections:
+  (a) an employee, volunteer, or contractor of Fire and Emergency New Zealand authorised to undertake fire safety inspections:
   (b) a person authorised in that behalf by any territorial authority:
   (c) any other person who satisfies the licensing committee or the licensing authority that he or she has an interest in the proceedings, apart from any interest in common with the public.
 (3) Any of the following persons may appear and be heard, whether personally or by counsel, and call, examine, or cross-examine witnesses, in any proceedings stated in subsection (1):